kellysmith1008/Refresh/HCD.md

 * "We'll know if it works once it's in production."

 ## Looking Forward
 Now that you understand the international standards and how we can all participate in human-centered design, let's look to the future of design.
 There are many things changing in our world, not only year after year but sometimes as quickly as week to week.
 It's more important than ever before that we take a human-centered approach.
-The way we work and design processes are changing.
+The way we work and our design processes are changing.
 For us, there are two key things we're tracking.

 ### AI
 <img width="536" height="300" alt="AI generated prototype" src="https://github.com/user-attachments/assets/3d3cb898-e1d7-4ae6-bff4-e90a7f40452e" />